evandrocapo/uri-onlinejudge/README.md

 # uri-onlinejudge
-Please, make sure you have tried to do the exercise before see my codes.
+Please, make sure you have tried the exercise before see my codes.

 Be honest with you.